 5. Keep records so you can track what has been paid and received, even if you pay cash.
 It is important to keep a copy of your signed payment arrangement and all transactions to avoid future disagreements.
 If your child support payments affect your Family Tax Benefit, a written record is also useful if you ever need to ask for a review of how your Family Tax Benefit was calculated.

 You still need to contact us immediately if your circumstances change, so we can make sure your child support assessment is correct.
-We can deal with most changes quickly and easily over the phone or through Child Support Online Services.
+We can deal with most changes quickly and easily over the phone or through Child Support online accounts.

-If you receive child support payments through us and you want to switch to Private Collect, let us know that you want to switch through Child Support Online Services, or by completing a Request to change payment collection method form or Request for private collection form.
-You can also let us know by calling us on 131 272.
+If you receive child support payments through us and you want to switch to Private Collect, let us know that you want to switch through Child Support online accounts, or by completing a Request to change payment collection method form.
+You can also let us know by calling us.

 If Private Collect does not work out for you, you can change it